 The idea is that each scattering operator governs a subspace of phase space where only its associated matter field representation is manifest.
-The only gauge bosons that mediate between these subspaces are the electric photon and the strong photon, because evidently they survive the decoherence.
+The only gauge boson that mediates between these subspaces is the photon, because evidently it survives the decoherence.
 Gauge invariance then rests on anomaly cancelation, and this condition fixes the relative contribution of the matter fields in each subspace to the total Lagrangian.
 The possible Lagrangian content is tabulated below.

 To emphasize; the scale factors $\kappa^{+},\kappa^{-},\bar{\kappa}^{+},\bar{\kappa}^{-}$ (possibly different in respective phase space regions) are partly determined by anomaly cancellation, and not all terms in the table necessarily contribute to the Lagrangian.